 The principal revenue stream for the Society is the rates charged for accommodation to each resident which varies depending on their needs.
-Residential charges for the year end 31 March 2022 totalled £922,944 compared to £836,636 for the year ended 31 March 2021..
+Residential charges for the year end 31 March 2023 totalled £1,068,058 compared to £922,944 for the year ended 31 March 2022.

-During the accounting period expenditure has been focused on keeping the fabric and decoration of both residents rooms and public spaces up-to-date to enhance the environment of the accommodation and in particular has upgraded the summer house to assist residents receiving visits in a safe environment when it has been possible.
+During the accounting period expenditure has been focused on keeping the fabric and decoration of both residents rooms and public spaces up-to-date to enhance the environment of the accommodation and in particular the trustees started a programme of updating the bathroom facilities.

-The most significant cost to the Society is the cost of salaries and wages which comprises 66% of turnover (67% for 2021).
+The most significant cost to the Society is the cost of salaries and wages which comprises 68% of turnover (66% for 2022).
 The Society enjoys low turnover in staff and it is the Trustees' policy to maintain rates of pay at competitive levels.
 The Trustees are committed to high levels of staff training.